-- Do not use or pick up tools (e.g. spades and forks) or touch other work equipment unless permitted to do so by site staff. - · Do not climb on to walls, fences, gates or animal pens etc. - · Listen carefully and follow the instructions and information given by the site staff. - · Approach and handle animals quietly and gently. - · Do not chase, frighten or torment the animals. - Do not wander off into unsupervised or prohibited areas e.g. manure heaps.
+- Do not use or pick up tools (e.g. spades and forks) or touch other work equipment unless permitted to do so by site staff. - Do not climb on to walls, fences, gates or animal pens etc. - Listen carefully and follow the instructions and information given by the site staff. - Approach and handle animals quietly and gently. - Do not chase, frighten or torment the animals. - Do not wander off into unsupervised or prohibited areas e.g. manure heaps. - Know what to do if they get separated from the group for any reason.